Do you love the classic style looks of Audrey Hepburn, Kate Winslet or Princess Diana? They all have a classic style personality.

 You aren’t one to hit the shops every weekend.
 You would rather have fewer, quality pieces in your closet that you know will last you for seasons.

-If this sounds like you, you might also like to take a look at my article on how to do more with less.
+If this sounds like you, you might also like to take a look at our article on how to do more with less.

 You always look elegant and well put together